 Assessment of your final report

+You must be physically present in Canada when the final report is submitted, and you must commit to remain in Canada until a nomination decision is rendered by a program advisor.

 A program advisor will assess your final report and, if necessary, may interview you and request additional information or supporting documentation.
 The program advisor may also conduct a site visit, as authorized under section 11 of the Provincial Immigration Programs Act.

 If you are unable to demonstrate that performance expectations are met during the mandatory timeframes in your final report and accompanying documentation (including follow-up information, or evidence from an interview and/or site visit), your application will be refused at the nomination stage and your file will be closed.